The Determined Learner’s Guide to Advanced Language Lessons

 The first real hurdles of taking on the language challenge are behind you.

-Even if you’re doing okay, you might need a little coaching to reach your goals and come out a multilingual winner.
+But you might need a little coaching to reach your goals and come out a multilingual winner.

-Language learning is one of those seek-and-find adventures.
 Here we’ll help you seek out the right learning method—or a combination of a few—and move forward until you get your desired result.

 Is Now the Time for Advanced Lessons?